Natural Resources and Sustainability

 Each student draws on a common set of core courses, and, with his/her graduate committee, develops a program of course work and research that produces a unique intellectual contribution to the applied field of natural resources and sustainability.
 Students elect to focus on one of the three thematic areas or they choose to integrate foci to develop their areas of knowledge and dissertation research.

 Additional application requirement: Students are required to have a faculty sponsor upon entering the program.
-A letter of support from a DNRE or SOM faculty member in addition to three letters of recommendation must be submitted with the graduate application.
+A letter of support from a DNRE or CBSM faculty member in addition to three letters of recommendation must be submitted with the graduate application.